binaryatrocity/discworld-tintin/README.md

 ### Oki
 I've never even met Oki in game, but I stumbled upon their repository of tintin scripts some time ago and happily copied some of their magic/combat substitutions and highlights for my own use.

-There's some cool stuff in here I  haven't gotten around to copying over yet but plan to, like Thief quota monitoring etc.

 You can find Oki's repository here: <https://git.tubul.net/richard/tt_dw.git>